-We all watched the office elevator as Jane finally arrived, carrying the blueberry buckle, with a big, knowing smile on her face.
+We all watched as Jane finally walked off the elevator – carrying her blueberry buckle – with a big, knowing smile on her face.
 We followed Jane to the office kitchen and collectively said “ooh!” as she revealed the blueberry buckle in the baking pan, which she had thoughtfully wrapped in a dish towel so it would stay warm during her commute to the office.
-Carefully she served each of us a piece – and then we dove in.
+Carefully she served each of us a piece – and then we dove in!

 Ingredients